rayoh123/PercolationVisualizer/README.md

 # PercolationVisualizer
-Allows a visualization of percolation theory.
+Allows a visualization of percolation.
 Do "java InteractivePercolationVisualizer <positive integer>"